instructor-adam/TechnicalInterviewPrep2020/README.md

 - whatever part of a program you wrote if you wrote one

-I prefer you submit something that runs, but sometimes we don't get that far.
+We prefer you submit something that runs, but sometimes we don't get that far.
 Whether it runs or not, just submit what you have.

 ### Syllabus